 With fifteen years of experience in the cultural and heritage sector, this portfolio showcases a selection of collaborative creative projects undertaken during that time.
 For further information, contact us on our Contacts page.

 Projects & Activities

 Fr.
-Browne Museum Project at Emo Court, Co.
-Laois
+Browne Museum Project with Office of Public Works at Emo Court, Co.
+Laois.